This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 You've gotta try these classic flavors and toppings for oatmeal in the overnight version.
 You'll be impressed!

-Add-Ins – ⅓ cup strawberries and blueberries, 1-2 tsp brown sugar or honey, and 2 Tbsp mixed nuts
+Add-Ins – ⅓ cup strawberries and blueberries, 1-2 teaspoon brown sugar or honey, and 2 tablespoon mixed nuts

 And last but not least…